labcrafter/OctoParty/README.md

 # OctoParty
-OctoParty, a mod for terraria using tModLoader
+OctoParty, a mod for terraria using tModLoader.